HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/intro.md

-# Gate Operations
+# List of Gate Operations

 Operations are the atomic instructions in any quantum program that can be represented by qoqo/roqoqo.
-Gate operations are single-, two- or multi-qubit gate operations that act on a set of qubits and can be executed on a quantum computing device.
-Mathematically speaking, a gate can be represented by a matrix.
+Gate operations are single-, two- or multi-qubit unitary operations that apply a unitary transformation and can be executed on a any universal quantum computer.
+Mathematically, a gate can be represented by a unitary matrix.

 A list of the gate operations available in qoqo and roqoqo with their mathematical description is provided in this section.
 We differentiate between [single-qubit gates](single_qubit_gates.md) acting on a single qubit, [two-qubit gates](two_qubit_gates.md) applied on a pair of qubits and [multi-qubit gates](multi_qubit_gates.md) affecting a series of qubits.

-### Nomenclature
+### Notation

 * A rotation angle is usually annotated with \\( \theta \\) and the according argument being `theta`.
 * For the phase angle the symbol \\( \varphi \\) is used.